Navigating RBAC and ABAC for Machine Identities

 When to Use RBAC vs ABAC

-• You have a smaller number of users and resources.
+- You have a smaller number of machine identities and resources, or your access patterns are pretty consistent.

-• You need to consider multiple attributes for access.
+- You need to consider multiple attributes for access, like network location or data sensitivity, for your machine identities.

-• Your environment is dynamic and requires more conditions.
+- Your environment is dynamic and requires more granular conditions for access.

 Real-Life Application: Security in Cloud Services